carbon-language/carbon-lang/lldb/docs/resources/build.rst

 **Building LLDB with Xcode**

-Building on Mac OS X with Xcode is as easy as downloading the code and building the Xcode project or workspace:
+Building on macOS with Xcode is as easy as downloading the code and building the Xcode project or workspace:

 * Download the lldb sources.
 * Follow the code signing instructions in ``lldb/docs/code-signing.txt``.
-* In Xcode 3.x: ``lldb/lldb.xcodeproj``, select the lldb-tool target, and build.
-* In Xcode 4.x: ``lldb/lldb.xcworkspace``, select the lldb-tool scheme, and build.
+* In Xcode, open ``lldb/lldb.xcworkspace``, select the lldb-tool scheme, and build.

 **Building LLDB with CMake**